Esri/arcgis-maps-sdk-dotnet-toolkit/README.md

 This project contains source code for controls you can use with the ArcGIS Runtime SDK for .NET.

 NOTE: This library requires the ArcGIS Runtime SDK for .NET.
-See the build instructions below on how to get started.
+See the build instructions below to get started.

 ## Controls